UMDOER/PSYC341OER/_pages/memory/categoriesandconcepts.md

 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/categ1.jpg">
     <figcaption> Although you’ve (probably) never seen this particular truck before, you know a lot about it because of the knowledge you’ve accumulated in the past about the features in the category of trucks.
-[Image: CC0 Public Domain, https://goo.gl/m25gce]</figcaption>
+[1]</figcaption>
 </figure>

 Consider the following set of objects: some dust, papers, a computer monitor, two pens, a cup, and an orange.
 What do these things have in common?
 Only that they all happen to be on my desk as I write this.
 This set of things can be considered a **category**, a set of objects that can be treated as equivalent in some way.
 But, most of our categories seem much more informative—they share many properties.
 For example, consider the following categories: trucks, wireless devices, weddings, psychopaths, and trout.
 Although the objects in a given category are different from one another, they have many commonalities.
 When you know something is a truck, you know quite a bit about it.
 The psychology of categories concerns how people learn, remember, and use informative categories such as trucks or psychopaths.